 Also, while this is happening, cook the elbow macaroni according to the package.
 I would recommend under-cooking it by a minute or two or else your mac and cheese might be a bit soggy.

-Making the Cheese Sauce
+Cast Iron Mac and Cheese: Making the Sauce

 This cheese sauce, like any good cheese sauce in my opinion, is based on a Roux which is just a mixture of flour and butter.